 The story takes place in a fictional location called Treasure Town, and the main characters that are focused on are two orphan boys named Black and White.
 Black is a streetwise and violent punk and considers Treasure Town to be “his town,” while White is out of touch with the world and often lives in a world of illusions.
 Together, they call themselves “The Cats” and take on “missions” to protect the town.

 By the time I finished watching this film, I wasn’t very satisfied by the experience.
 While I could easily pick out that Snake is supposed to be the antagonist, I was never completely sure which of the remaining characters I was supposed to be rooting for.
-I was ultimately confused by the storytelling structure and the story; however, I’m not sure if this is due to being a problem with the original manga source material since I haven’t read the manga, or if these problems were introduced when Arias adapted the story for the film.
+I was ultimately confused by the storytelling structure and the story.
+However, I’m not sure if this is due to being a problem with the original manga source material since I haven’t read the manga, or if these problems were introduced when the manga was adapted for the film.

 In some respects, it feels like an attempt was made with Tekkonkinkreet to utilize the blurring between fantasy and reality that Satoshi Kon liked utilizing in his work.
 However, I don’t think this was accomplished very well in this film.
 There was one section in particular where White has been inside his world of illusion and sees himself riding on an elephant.
 When we return to reality, White is shown still riding on the elephant, and the other people around him react in such a way that it appears that they see the elephant.
 If the return to reality was supposed to show that White was still in his imagination when the scene was taking place, this wasn’t accomplished very effectively.
 I found this to be more jarring and not believable than anything similar that Kon showed in his work.